-The many ways Eric Schneiderman, alleged abuser, publicly promoted women's rights
+The many ways Eric Schneiderman, now accused of abuse, publicly promoted women's rights

 Given his alleged misdeeds in private, here's a close look at the legal work Schneiderman undertook -- and the recognition he won -- in the public arena of women's rights.

-Strangulation Prevention bill
+Strangulation prevention bill

 As a state senator, Schneiderman in March 2010 sponsored the Strangulation Prevention Act, a bipartisan bill that made intentional strangulation and suffocation into unconsciousness a violent felony.
 The legislation passed later that year.